UGent-HES/FPGA-CAD-Framework/README.md

 Usage
 ---------------

-Some parts of this toolflow require external packages, you can contact us if you want more information.
+Some parts of this toolflow require external packages.
+Please contact us if you want more information.

 To calculate point to point delays, vpr is used (see option --vpr_command).
 When compiling vpr, the macro PRINT_ARRAYS has to be defined in "place/timing_place_lookup.c".